Raks-Javac/SnapGrid/README.md

 With the SnapGrid app, you can explore and enjoy a beautiful grid of photos.
 Follow the installation instructions, explore the code architecture, and run the tests to ensure the app's stability and functionality.
 Happy browsing!

-If you have any questions or encounter any issues, please don't hesitate to contact our support team at support@example.com.
+If you have any questions or encounter any issues, please don't hesitate to contact or email rufaikudus2014@gmail.com.